 TGax Editor: Change the paragraph below of this subclause as follows (#CID 21522, 20128, 20072, 20373):

+An AP operating in the 6 GHz band that is co-located with an AP that transmits a Reduced Neighbor Report and/or an Neighbor Report element with the 20 TU Probe Responses Active subfield corresponding to that 6 GHz AP shall schedule for transmission unsolicited broadcast Probe Response frame every dot11FILSFDFrameBeaconMaximumInterval.

-An AP operating in the 6 GHz band may send an unsolicited Probe Response frame using the broadcast address, and shall follow the rules in 11.1.3.8 if dot11MultiBSSIDImplemented is true.
-The Probe Response frame shall be transmitted at a mandatory PHY rate and may be included in the broadcast RU of a DL HE MU PPDU provided the broadcast RU size does not exceed 106 subcarriers, is located within the primary 20 MHz channel and complies with the rules in 26.5.1.3 (RU allocation in an HE MU PPDU) and 27.3.2.8 (RU restrictions for 20 MHz operation).
+An AP operating in the 6 GHz band may send an unsolicited broadcast Probe Response frame, and shall follow the rules in 11.1.3.8 if dot11MultiBSSIDImplemented is true.
+The Probe Response frame may be included in the broadcast RU of a DL HE MU PPDU as defined in 26.15.6a.

-An AP operating in the 6 GHz band that transmits a FILS Discovery frame or broadcast Probe Response frame in an HE SU PPDU, shall set the TXVECTOR parameter CH_BANDWIDTH to CBW20.
-An HE AP operating in the 6 GHz band that transmits a FILS Discovery frame carrying an FD Capability field shall set the PHY Index subfield to 4.
+An HE AP operating in the 6 GHz band that transmits a FILS Discovery frame carrying an FD Capability field shall set the PHY Index subfield to 4.(#21522, 20128, 20072)

 26.6 A-MPDU operation